lazycuh/angular-anchored-floating-box/README.md

 # angular-anchored-floating-box [![](https://circleci.com/gh/lazycuh/angular-anchored-floating-box.svg?style=svg&logo=appveyor)](https://app.circleci.com/pipelines/github/lazycuh/angular-anchored-floating-box?branch=main)

-A singleton, global Angular service to programmatically render a floating box anchored at an element that can have arbitrary content specified by either a `TemplateRef` or `@Component`.
+A singleton, global Angular service to declaratively/programmatically render a floating box anchored at an element that can have arbitrary content specified by either a `TemplateRef` or `@Component`.

 ## Table of contents